21helblingw/Lab2/README.md

 The system is safe
 The order of processes is: 3 4 1 2 0
 ```
+#### Explanation
+The first process that can run is process 3.
+It releases its resources and the new available resources are 5 4 3.
+Process 4 goes next and the new available resources are 5 4 5.
+It loops back to check the processes again.
+Process 1 can go next and the new available resources are 7 4 5.
+Process 2 goes next and the new available resources are 10 4 7.
+Process 0 can now go and all processes have gone and all resources are available.
 ### Example 4: test_3.txt
 #### Input
 ```code